Thyroglossal cyst: Sistrunk procedure

 The procedure is relatively safe.
 In a study of 35 pediatric patients, Maddalozzo et al. found no major complications, but did observe minor complications (6 patients presented with seroma and 4 patients with local wound infections).
 A more recent paper analyzed 24 research studies on different treatment complications of thyroglossal cyst, and reported a total minor complications rate of 6% for the Sistrunk operation (classical or modified) and simple cystectomy treatment modalities.
 The Sistrunk procedure also showed better outcomes concerning the rate of overall recurrence, i.e. has the lowest rate of recurrence.

-Sistrunk procedure results in a 95% cure rate and 95–100% long-term survival.
+The Sistrunk procedure results in a 95% cure rate and 95–100% long-term survival.